Understanding our brain

-This interesting finding has been replicated in other studies.
-However, this part of the brain can only be studied in brain tissues obtained via autopsies, making research difficult.
+This interesting finding has been replicated in multiple studies.
 As scientists continue to explore these and other clinical data, the science of gender identity will be better understood.

 Bakker, J. (2018) Brain structure and function in gender dysphoria.
 Presented at the 20th European Congress of Endocrinology.
 Endocrine Abstracts, 56(S 30.3). https://www.endocrine-abstracts.org/ea/0056/ea0056s30.3.htm

 Bodkin, H. (2018, May 22).
 Transgender brain scans promised as study shows structural differences in people with gender dysphoria.
 Telegraph. https://www.telegraph.co.uk/news/2018/05/22/transgender-brain-scans-promised-study-shows-structural-differences/?WT.mc_id=tmg_share_fb

 Cleveland Clinic.
 (2019, March 27).
 Research on the Transgender Brain: What You Should Know. health essentials. https://health.clevelandclinic.org/research-on-the-transgender-brain-what-you-should-know/

 Garcia-Falgueras, A. & Swaab, D.F.
 (2008).
 A sex difference in the hypothalamic uncinate nucleus: relationship to gender identity.
 Brain: A Journal of Neurology, 131(12), 3132-3146. https://academic.oup.com/brain/article/131/12/3132/295849/A-sex-difference-in-the-hypothalamic-uncin...